Tottenham Hotspur F.C.: Premier League football (1992–present)

 After Redknapp left, Mauricio Pochettino was appointed head coach, who was in the role between 2014 and 2019.
 Under Pochettino, with new stars such as academy graduate Harry Kane and Korean import Son Heung-min, Tottenham solidified their position as part of an emerging group of clubs known as the Big Six.
 Spurs finished second in the 2016–17 season, their highest league finish since the 1962–63 season, and advanced to the UEFA Champions League final in 2019, the club's first, where they ultimately lost to Liverpool 2–0.
 The club's home games during the last few seasons of Pochettino's tenure were played at Wembley Stadium while the new Tottenham Hotspur Stadium was constructed.

-Pochettino was dismissed after a poor start to the 2019–20 season and was replaced by José Mourinho, who was head coach from November 2019 to April 2021.
-His successor, Nuno Espírito Santo, lasted just four months.
-The next manager, Antonio Conte, guided Spurs to fourth during the 2021–22 season and back to a Champions League place.
-After exiting both the Champions League and FA Cup, he departed the club by mutual agreement in March 2023.
+Pochettino was dismissed after a poor start to the 2019–20 season and was replaced by José Mourinho until April 2021, and Nuno Espírito Santo for just four months.
+The next manager, Antonio Conte, guided Spurs to fourth during the 2021–22 season and back to a Champions League place, but he departed the club by mutual agreement in March 2023.
 In February 2023, Harry Kane displaced Jimmy Greaves as the club's all-time record goalscorer before leaving Spurs at the end of the season for Bayern Munich.

 Ange Postecoglou took over as head coach on 1 July 2023 and the club qualified for the 2024–25 UEFA Europa League after a fifth-place finish in the Premier League.
-The next season, the club ended their 17-year trophy drought by winning the 2025 Europa League final with a 1–0 victory over Manchester United.
-They did, however, finish only 17th in the Premier League, their worst league campaign in the Premier League era, which resulted in Postecoglou's sacking.
-Thomas Frank was brought in as a replacement.
+The next season, the club ended their 17-year trophy drought by beating Manchester United 1–0 in the 2025 Europa League final.
+However, their 17th place finish domestically was their worst of the Premier League era, resulting in Postecoglou's sacking.
+Two managers, Thomas Frank and Igor Tudor, were hired and fired in quick succession with Tudor lasting just 44 days, until Roberto De Zerbi was brought in and ensured Spurs narrowly avoided relegation with a 17th place finish for the second successive season.

-On 4 September 2025, the club announced Daniel Levy had stepped down as executive chairman and was succeeded by Peter Charrington, who holds the role in a non-executive capacity.